GenoML/genoml2/README.md

 **Required** arguments for harmonizing with GenoML are the following:
 - `--test_geno_prefix` : What is the prefix of your validation dataset PLINK binaries?
-- `--test_prefix`: What do you want the output to be named?
+- `--test_prefix`: What is the path to your output directory?
-- `--ref_model_prefix`:  What is the name of the previously GenoML-munged dataset you would like to use as your reference dataset?
-(Without the `.dataForML.h5` suffix)
+- `--ref_model_prefix`:  What is the output directory containing the previously GenoML-munged dataset you would like to use as your reference dataset?
+(This is generated at `outputs/Munge`)
 - `--training_snps_alleles` : What are the SNPs and alleles you would like to use?
 (This is generated at the end of your previously-GenoML munged dataset with the suffix `variants_and_alleles.tab`)

 To harmonize your incoming validation dataset to match the SNPs and alleles to your reference dataset, the command would look like the following: